-First is, if YOUR state of residence is different than that of your company, you have a right to have your unemployment case heard in YOUR state.
+First, if YOUR state of residence is different than that of your company, you have a right to have your unemployment case heard in YOUR state.
 Your local unemployment office will have you file a form to move your case to your state.
 THEN ask for a hearing, which must be near your hometown.
-Most companies are not willing to spend tens-of-thousands of dollars to send an agent or layer to your state to fight an unemployment case.
+Most companies are not willing to spend tens of thousands of dollars to send an agent or layer to your state to fight an unemployment case.
 Under those conditions, you'll win by default.
 Remember – you only have 10 days to respond to Unemployment appeal questions, but so does the company.
-Companies with thousands of drivers eight states away simply cannot respond within the 10 days time frame.
-Most times when fighting Unemployment, it never goes to hearing because of the cost to the company or their failure to respond.
+Companies with thousands of drivers eight states away simply cannot respond within the 10-day time frame.
+Most times when fighting unemployment, it never goes to hearing because of the cost to the company or their failure to respond.
 If your case does go to hearing, then the judge will use two premises to decide: 1) what would a reasonable person expect and 2) based on a preponderance (majority) of the evidence, within the confines of Labor Law.
-The above tips have won 99% of Unemployment cases that I've fought when representing drivers.
+The above tips have won 99% of unemployment cases that I've fought when representing drivers.

 What long haul driver (company or O/O) hasn't had trouble getting home?
-There’s actually two legal ways to hold the company's feet to the fire on Hometime: one is through "contract" and the other is through the Equal Rights Opportunity Commission depending on your situation.
+There are actually two legal ways to hold the company's feet to the fire on hometime: one is through "contract" and the other is through the Equal Rights Opportunity Commission, depending on your situation.
 In both cases, you're going to have to take pictures of your Qualcomm to show that your dispatcher understood your request for hometime, and that it was approved.
 If you're not using a Qualcomm, then I strongly suggest sending a friendly email stating "Just confirming that I'm approved for my hometime…" and then keep the email.

-The other avenue a driver has (especially as driver’s get older) is getting home for a doctor's appointment.
-If you're trying to get home to attend to a doctor's appointment for you, your spouse, or your children, or because all of the above are sick, and you can show that the company knows about your situation, then the company may be violating the American's with Disabilities Act, and the Family Medical Leave Act.
+The other avenue a driver has (especially as drivers get older) is getting home for a doctor's appointment.
+If you're trying to get home to attend to a doctor's appointment for you, your spouse, or your children, or because all of the above are sick, and you can show that the company knows about your situation, then the company may be violating the American's with Disabilities Act and the Family Medical Leave Act.
 If you're sitting in a truck stop 2000 miles from home on the day of your hometime approval with this scenario, then call your dispatcher and ask for Family Medical Leave.
-If they don't fax you paperwork or route you home IMMEDIATELY then you can file a complaint with the Equal Employment Opportunities Commission.
-This Federal Agency has offices in every major city in America, so you can call from any truck stop 1-800-669-4000.
-Then let your dispatcher know that you've filed the EEOC complain (they will give you a complaint number).
-The EEOC will contact the company usually within 48 business hours to ask "why”.
+If they don't fax you paperwork or route you home IMMEDIATELY, then you can file a complaint with the Equal Employment Opportunities Commission.
+This Federal Agency has offices in every major city in America, so you can call from any truck stop: 1-800-669-4000.
+Then, let your dispatcher know that you've filed the EEOC complaint (they will give you a complaint number).
+The EEOC will contact the company, usually within 48 business hours, to ask "why."

 As a Human Resource Director, the LAST thing I want is the EEOC poking around because that can lead to lawsuits by the Federal Government in the MILLIONS of dollars.
 All companies know this.
 As a driver, I've used the both tactics, and was routed home within an hour.